-We explore the hidden secrets of Neko Atsume, the curiously moreish cat collecting mobile game for iOS and Android, to bring you the best tips and tricks for building your fluffy collection.
+We explore the hidden secrets and features of Neko Atsume, the curiously moreish cat collecting mobile game for iOS and Android, to bring you the best tips and tricks for building your fluffy collection.

-Neko Atsume has become something of a sleeper hit for Japanese developers Hit-Point, whose usual stock in trade is RPGs.
-Its creator, Yutaka Takasaki, has no idea why it’s become so popular, but he's probably not complaining much.
+Neko Atsume has become something of a sleeper hit for Japanese developers Hit-Point, whose usual fare is complex RPG titles.
+Creator Yutaka Takasaki, has no idea why the game become so popular, but he's probably not complaining much.

 If you want to unlock the best toys, and therefore attract those elusive rare cats, you’re going to need to invest in some gold fish.

 Departing cats are more likely to pay you in common or garden silver fish than gold - but you can use this to your advantage.